17 Captivating Books about Con Artists and Thieves

 Tanner needs a place to live where she can sit and play video games to her heart’s content since she isn’t allowed to be at her house anymore.
 Louise Wilt’s daughter thinks she needs a caregiver.

 Being Louise’s caregiver seems like the perfect gig for Tanner and the two ignore each other happily.
 When Tanner starts to notice that Louise has a close resemblance to a jewel thief and Louise suddenly insists on a road trip, their adventure begins.
+Is Louise the famed jewel thief from years ago?

-I absolutely loved this book about thieves – or potential thieves.
+I absolutely loved this book about thieves- or potential thieves.
 It was everything I hoped for and more.
 The relationship between Tanner and Louise develops as the characters develop.
-Is Louise the famed jewel thief from years ago?
-This jewelry novel is perfect for ultimate beach reads and is a feel-good book at its finest.
+The plot is unique and it is a true feel-good book.

 The Bandit Queens